Synonym(s)

 LocalizationThis section has been translated automatically.

-Solitary, more rarely grouped in plural, symptomless or painful, also itchy, red or brown-red, brown, firm, about 0.5-0.8 cm large, papules and nodes with smooth surface.
-Also occurring as deep knots.
+Solitary, more rarely grouped, asymptomatic or painful, also itchy, red or brown-red, brown, firm, about 0.5-0.8 cm in size, papules and nodules with a smooth surface.
+Also occurring as deep nodules.

 LaboratoryThis section has been translated automatically.